In This Article

 Lepide also helps organizations demonstrate adherence to regulatory requirements like GDPR, HIPAA, or SOX by providing detailed reports and audit trails, showcasing compliance efforts within the Microsoft 365 environment.

-If you’d like to see how Lepide can help you secure your Microsoft 365 environment, schedule a demo with one of engineers or start your free trial today.
+If you’d like to see how Lepide can help you secure your Microsoft 365 environment, schedule a demo with one of engineers.

 Philip Robinson